 ii.
 The sum of the deterministic reserves calculated separately for each product group within that group of policies.

+g.
 Impact of Aggregation for Stochastic Reserve – For each group of policies for which a stochastic reserve is calculated, the impact of aggregation on the stochastic reserve, including a discussion of material risk offsets across different product types within a product group that were modeled together.

+h.
 Use of Date Preceding Valuation Date – If the company uses a date that precedes the valuation date to calculate the reserves, the company shall state the date used and explain why the use of such date will not produce a material change in the results if the results were based on the valuation date.
 Such explanation shall describe the process the qualified actuary used to determine the adjustment, the amount of the adjustment and the rationale for why the adjustments are appropriate.

 i.
 Approximations and Simplifications – Description of any approximations and simplifications used in reserve calculations.

-12. Reliance Descriptions and Statements – A description of those areas where the qualified actuary relied on others for data, assumptions, projections or analysis in performing the principle-based valuation and a reliance statement from each individual on whom the qualified actuary relied that includes:
+12. Reliance Descriptions and Statements – A description of those areas where the qualified actuary relied on others for data, assumptions, projections or analysis in performing the principle-based valuation under VM-20 and a reliance statement from each individual on whom the qualified actuary relied that includes:

 a.
-Reliance Listing – The name, title, telephone number, email address and qualifications of the individual, along with the individual’s company name and address, and the information provided.
+Reliance Listing – The name, title, telephone number, e-mail address and qualifications of the individual, along with the individual’s company name and address, and the information provided.

 b.
 Reliance Statements – A statement as to the accuracy, completeness or reasonableness, as applicable, of the information provided, along with a signature and the date signed.